cs4s/2018/common/presentations/week2_session_end/streams/steam/output/steam_presentation.md

 ## Week 2 Tasks

-1. Complete the *Computational Concepts with Scratch* activity from Week 1 and share this while logged into the account I sent you through email
+1. Complete the *Computational Concepts with Scratch* activity from Week 1 (if you haven't already)
-2. Create a *Class* that you could use for your students and add a couple of *Student Accounts* to this class
-3. Find a project using Scratch's *Explore* feature, remix this and add it to a new *Class Studio*
-4. In your email, send me a link to the *Class Studio* you created
+2. Share that activity
+3. Complete the *Managing Classes with Scratch Teacher Accounts* activity
+4. Complete the *Remixing Projects with Scratch Teacher Accounts* activity

+**Please include your Teacher Account username in the email you send me about Week 2 Homework**

 ---